TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorsqlnosysadminmembership.md

 	cloudEnvironments="public"
 />

-# UserErrorSQLNoSysadminMembership
+# UserErrorSQLNoSysadminMembership We identified that your backup operation failed because the SQL sysadmin privilege is not assigned to this service account **NTService\AzureWLBackupPluginSvc**

 <!--issueDescription-->
 ## **Azure Backup service creates a service account NTService\ AzureWLBackupPluginSvc for all operations and this account needs SQL sysadmin privilege**
 <!--/issueDescription-->

 ## **Recommended Steps**
-We have identified that your backup operation failed because the SQL sysadmin privilege is not assigned to this service account **NTService\AzureWLBackupPluginSvc**.

 To check and set the sysadmin permission for the **NT Service\AzureWLBackupPluginSvc** user, perform the below: